VoIPGRID/cacofonisk/README.rst

 Write tests
 -----------

 You can write a testcase from a json eventlog. below is an example that does not test anything.
-You could replace the reporter or the chanmgr with a version of your own that needs testing.
+You could replace the reporter or the channel_manager with a version of your own that needs testing.

 .. code-block:: python